Sunday, November 8, 2009

 Jubilee Parade.
 Horsemen passing down Central Ave., near Second St. as crowds look on; business enterprises visible at left; ca. 1930.

-Unidentified members of Albuquerque's Italian-American community posing for a photograph on a hunting trip south of the city
+Unidefied mem Albue's Italian-American community posing for a photograph on a hunting trip south e city

 UNM Footbal Team, Albuquerque, NM 1930